 We reached Lamuney after crossing numerous branches of Prek Chu, the river we have crossed at Kokchurang and had at Thansing.
 The branches were huge somewhere creating hurdles for me.
 I was not in a mood of taking risk, I simply walked through the water there.
 At places, Chung helped us.
 I reached Lamuney by 6.30 am with Sudipta and Chung.
 It looked like a barren place with a single hut (for cooking food) and only two tents.

-The next-part of the route went to a slope towards the Goecha pass.
-Climbing through the pass, one will reach Samiti lake within 1 hour, Goechala first view point within 2 hours and second view point within 3 hours.
+The next part of the route went to a slope towards the Goecha pass.
+Climbing through the pass, one will reach Samiti lake within 1 hour, Goechala first viewpoint within 2 hours and second viewpoint within 3 hours.
 I hardly walked for 20 minutes, when I saw Chung was coming with Koushik with his hands cut-and-blooded.
 He got slipped on a snow-covered wood kept above a stream and got hurt.
-The hurt was not deep, but may got worse.
+The hurt was not deep but may get worse.
 I felt scared due to my slippery sole of the keds and decided not to go further, but to accompany Koushik.
 Sudipta and Chung went along, Naskar long-long ahead.